 The second of three sequenced courses focused on integrated written and oral communication skill development emphasizing critical inquiry and research.
 Students will learn to produce, deliver, and analyze college-level, written and oral texts that are based on sustained academic research.
 Students will continue to develop their understanding of critical discourse analysis and critical language awareness in the context of a range of discursive forms (written, oral, visual and/or multimedia).
-Prerequisite: ENGL1100.
-Goal 3C, ELO1B Communication
+Prerequisite: ENGL1100 or HONR1010.
+Goal 3C, EL01B Communication